topleft/google-places-basics/readme.md

 ```

 Have a look at the two peices of code above and try to figure out why the info window opens on our marker.
-Info windows dont belong to markers like markers belong to maps.
+Info windows don't belong to markers like markers belong to maps.
 Info windows are there own object.
 The way we bind them to a marker is by passing that a marker's variable name in when we call `.open()` on the info window.

 You can grab the finished files for Part 2 [here](https://github.com/topleft/google-places-basics/tree/v3).